BMI Calculator for Men

 35 - 44 18.5 - 24.9 Normal Testosterone begins declining ~1% per year; monitor waist circumference

-For a more detailed breakdown of how BMI interacts with age, see our BMI Calculator by Age or read the full guide on BMI by age.
+For further context on age and BMI see our BMI Calculator by Age or the BMI by age guide.

 BMI Distribution Among U.S. Adult Men